-Further steps depend on developmental stages and nature of your innovation, idea or invention.
-Together with a TT manager at CTT UB, you will assess your idea/invention from many perspectives to ensure a thorough review of the opportunities and potential pitfalls.
+Further steps depend on the technology readiness level of your innovation, idea or invention.
+Together with a TT manager at CTT UB, you will assess your idea/invention from different angles to ensure a thorough review of the opportunities and the potential pitfalls.

-- Is a practical application possible?
-If so, in what areas/sectors?
+- Are there practical applications of your work?
+If so, in which areas/sectors?

-- Is there anything particularly different about your innovation, idea or invention?
+- Is there anything distinctive about your innovation, idea or invention?

 - Is there a market or target group for your product?

-- Is your idea truly innovative or inventive in this particular research field
+- Is your idea truly innovative or inventive in a given research field?

-- Is there a third party already looking for what you offer?
+- Is there a third party who is already interested in your work?

-- Is it necessary to protect your idea, innovation or invention?
+- Should your idea, innovation or invention be protected?

-- What would be your preferred role in the valorisation process?
+- How do you see your role in the commercialization process?